Bealby/grandpas-pocket-watch-shop/README.md

 - Each product will have their 'Name', 'Cost' and 'Sku Number' displayed underneath.
-A large orange button, with the text 'ADD TO BASKET' is viewable to the user and spans the length of the product image width.
+A large orange button, with the text `ADD TO BASKET` is viewable to the user and spans the length of the product image width.
 When hovered over the button enlarges slightly and turns a darker shade of orange.
   This allows the user to skip the option to seek further details